-The character made his debut as a back-up featuring in Pacific Comics’ Starslayer #2 in 1982.
-Pacific publisher Steve Schanes had approached Stevens during a convention in 1981 and asked him to do two fill-in stories to pad out the second and third issues of Starslayer.
-Given complete freedom on the content, Stevens submitted a drawing of The Rocketeer--which was used as the back cover of #2--to show his intended idea.
+Pacific Comics publisher Steve Schanes had approached Stevens during a 1981 convention to do two supplemental fill-in stories to pad out the second and third issues of his book, Starslayer.
+Given complete freedom on the content, Stevens submitted a drawing of The Rocketeer—which was used as the back cover of #2—to show his intended idea.
 He then worked out a story to go around it.
 The character was an homage to the Saturday morning matinee serials from the 1930s-50s and took particular inspiration from King of the Rocket Men and Commando Cody.
 The character proved popular, due in large part to Stevens’ art (he was a self-proclaimed perfectionist and would work on a piece until he felt it was perfect), and became one of the first successful entries in the growing independent comics movement.
 Stevens was also credited for helping reignite interest in 1950s pin-up model Bettie Page, having drawn numerous pictures of her and using her as the basis for the character of Betty.

-The Rocketeer continued on in the first two issues of the anthology series Pacific Presents, and concluded in 1984’s Rocketeer Special Edition published by Eclipse Comics when Pacific went bankrupt.
+The Rocketeer continued on in the first two issues of the anthology series Pacific Presents and concluded in 1984’s Rocketeer Special Edition, which was published by Eclipse Comics after Pacific went bankrupt.
 A final three-part adventure penned by Stevens was published by Comico for two issues in 1988 and 1989, and then Dark Horse Comics for the third in 1995, as well as the collection Cliff’s New York Adventure (research and Stevens’ meticulousness led to the extensive delays).
 The remainder of Stevens’ career was generally devoted to pin-up work until his death from hairy cell leukemia in 2008.

 In the years following, The Rocketeer film had developed a significant cult following while Stevens’ original comics were still very much in demand.
 New merchandise, such as poseable figures and replica helmets, were made, and in 2011 IDW Publishing began releasing all-new Rocketeer comics.
 In 2012, Disney reversed its earlier decision and began revisiting the idea of a new Rocketeer.
 In 2016, Disney announced it would be making a reboot sequel set six years after the original, with a Black female pilot taking up the mantle when Cliff goes missing.

-Meanwhile, Disney also started work on another project: an animated series.
+In the meantime, Disney also started work on another project: an animated series.
 Developed by Nicole Dubuc, The Rocketeer followed the same premise as the new film; except this time around the new Rocketeer was Cliff’s great-granddaughter, Katherine “Kit” Secord (Kitana Turnbull), who was obsessed with aircraft and flying (guess it runs in the family).
 On her seventh birthday, Kit was gifted a mysterious box containing the Rocketeer’s helmet.
-Upon showing it to her grandfather Ambrose (Frank Welker), he followed his father’s instructions and gave her a box containing the rocket pack, making her the new Rocketeer.
+Upon showing it to her grandfather, Ambrose (Frank Welker), he followed his father’s instructions and gave her a box containing the rocket pack, making her the new Rocketeer.

 The Rocketeer debuted on Disney Junior on November 18, 2019.
 Disney approached Dubuc about helming the show while she was still working on programs for Hasbro.
 As a fan of the movie, Dubuc accepted the gig and became a showrunner for the first time.
 The series was co-produced by Disney Junior and Wild Canary Animation, with computer animation duties handled by Icon Creative Studio, Inc. based off of the “steam pop” style—a bright, arts-and-crafts visual with elements of machinery—developed by art director Max Miceli.
 Character, background and prop designs were handled by Chad Frye, Brent Gordon, Michelle Kowalski, Diana Ling, Corey Loving, Quintin Puebla, Jeff Purves and Bryan Sims.